Ancient Indigenous traditions: a living cultural heritage

 Indigenous youth undergo initiation rites to mark their transition to adulthood, such as the vision quest, where an individual isolates themselves in nature to receive spiritual messages.

-Today, Indigenous traditions remain vibrant and are passed down to new generations despite the challenges of modernity.
-By supporting Indigenous crafts and respecting their knowledge, we contribute to the preservation of a precious cultural heritage.
+Today, Indigenous traditions are still very much alive and are being passed down to new generations despite the challenges of modernity.
+By supporting Indigenous crafts and respecting their knowledge, we contribute to the preservation of a valuable cultural heritage.